 Alternatively, they might execute it for themselves.
 People who launch attacks to steal sensitive data, including credit card details and social security numbers, may want to use such information to retrieve funds from individuals and organizations.

 Huge economic gains are a good way for hackers to get rich.
-A hacker that specializes in stealing sensitive data such as credit cards in order to steal from his victim is also known as(internet fraudster)
+A hacker that specializes in stealing sensitive data such as credit cards to steal from his victim is also known as(internet fraudster)

 3. Access to Confidential Information